OCA/web/web_widget_color/README.rst

 ===========================
-OpenERP web_widget_color module
+Odoo web_widget_color module
 ===========================

-This module aims to add a color picker to openERP/Odoo.
+This module aims to add a color picker to Odoo.

 It's a `jsColor <http://jscolor.com/>`_ lib integration.